 It’s very easy nowadays to quickly take some pictures of your items and their conditions pre-move.
 Doing so will give you the assuredness that you did, in fact, have that item or there wasn’t damage before the move.

 It’s also a good idea to take pictures of your electronic components like your TV and Cable so you can put everything back together at your new home.

 9. Create Boxes For “Last Load Items”

-These kinds of boxes are your everyday boxes that you might need access to.
+These kinds of boxes are the everyday boxes that you might need access to.
 Whatever you feel you need access to, but don’t have enough room to move in your own car, create a dedicated area for these items in your home and tell your movers.